fenago/rabbitmq-jupyterlab/Lab_1.md

 port or credentials, connections settings would require adjusting.

 #### Start RabbitMQ Server
-Run following command in ther terminal to start rabbitmq server:
+Run following command in the terminal to start rabbitmq server:

 `service rabbitmq-server start`